shirou/cloudwatch-slack/README.md

 You can specify a Slack webhook URL to `SLACK_WEBHOOK_URL`, like `https://hooks.slack.com/services/A00000/B0000000/dddddddd`.
 And if set `ssm:foo_bar`, starts with `ssm:`, get webhook url from AWS Parameter store with key(this example get from `foo_bar`).

+- SLACK_TEMPLATE_DIR (default: <binary_path>/templates/)

+You can specify message template directory by this environment variable.

 ## Limitations